 This course provides students with a basic understanding of the art and architecture produced in the Roman Catholic world.
 It will begin by looking at the art and architecture produced in the Late Antique/Early Christian periods and will continue through the Renaissance.
-Study of these works will be considered in light of the Roman Catholic traditions, the rise of monasticisms and the cult of relics, the developing urban centers as well as developments in lay organizations.
+Study of these works will be considered in light of the Roman Catholic traditions, the rise of monasticisms and mendicant orders, the framework of pilgrimage traditions and the cult of relics, the developing urban centers as well as developments in lay organizations.